KonradHoeffner/konradhoeffner.de/blog/submitphd/submitphd-printing.md

-# How to Submit Your PhD Thesis
+# Finishing Your PhD Thesis&mdash;Prepare for Printing
-Have you finished writing and correcting your thesis but don't know how to fulfill all those formal requirements, print and submit the thesis?
-I will help you get over that final hump by detailing my experiences with submitting my thesis.
-I assume that you write it in LaTeX and have a Linux command line available.
+I assume that you write it in LaTeX using the classicthesis template and have a Linux command line available.

-## Prepare for Printing

-### One-sided vs Two-sided
+## One-sided vs Two-sided
 You can choose either one-sided or two-sided printing, which is a personal choice.
 One-sided printing is the easiest because you have the same margin on all pages.
 Two-sided printing is more compact and looks more professional in my opinion but you need to take care that the margins are mirrored.